 Despite lots of anticipation over the Model S Plaid getting a 3rd row, 7 seat option, only the 5-seater version can be purchased through the Tesla configurator at the time of writing.
 We wouldn’t be surprised to see a 7-seater Model S Plaid show up at some point (back in March of 2021, Elon actually wrote that the new design would have that option), but we also wouldn’t spend much time waiting for it.
 After all, Tesla already has two other 7 seater options in the Model X and Model Y.

 A much more comfortable 7 seat option can be found in the Model X, which boasts the largest cargo capacity and best third row legroom in a Tesla.
 However, the extra capacity comes at a high price, currently more than $40,000 over the average price of other electric SUVs.
-At the time of writing, MSRP for the base 2023 Model X with 7 seats is $103,490.
+As of 9/29/23, the MSRP for the base 2023 Model X with 7 seats is $83,490.

 The high price tag of the Model X is why many families and other people with higher people-moving capacity needs are looking at the 7-seater Model Y instead.